Meenu-Bhati/SV-STR/README.md

 After installing Snakemake and the necessary tools, you can execute all Snakemake workflows by utilizing the "submit***.sh" file in each respective folder.
 Remember to modify the paths as needed before running the workflows/scripts.

-For DNA sequence alignment, please refer to the following link:
+For DNA sequence alignment workflow, please refer to the following link:
 "https://github.com/AnimalGenomicsETH/Reference_assembly_choice/tree/master/Alignment"